 If you pulled some bacon out of the freezer but never got around to using it, or you only needed a partial package, can you refreeze the rest?
 The simple answer is yes, you can refreeze whole or partial packages of uncooked bacon.

 Flash-freeze your cooked bacon on a cookie sheet.
 Then, transfer it to a freezer bag when it's fully frozen.
-This will prevent the pieces from sticking together, so they're easy to pull out as needed, and it'll save you the hassle of having to package everything individually.
+This will prevent the pieces from sticking together, so they're easy to pull out as needed, and it'll save you the hassle of having to pack everything individually.
 Label all of your packages of bacon, so you don't confuse them with other foods in your freezer.

 Just wrap the bacon well to prevent freezer burn (a freezer bag works well for this), and place it back in the freezer within three days of thawing.
 Exposure to air is the main cause of freezer burn, so squeeze all the air out of the freezer bag before you seal the top.